~ Pesha Gertler ("The Healing Time")Healing From Complex Trauma

 Areas of Experience

-One of my areas of significant therapeutic experience has been my work with adult survivors of complex childhood traumas and dysfunctional families of origin.
+Central to my therapeutic practice is my work with adult survivors suffering from complex developmental trauma who spent their formative years within dysfunctional families of origin.
 These forms of trauma and dysfunction range from undergoing physical, sexual, emotional abuse and neglect, to growing up within alcoholic and drug addicted families, to enduring the harmful effects of parental mental illness or personality disorders, to experiencing many other, at times subtle and insidious, profoundly damaging childhood events.

 Although the majority of my clients are highly functioning adults who oftentimes do not even initially realize the profound impact of their developmental experiences on their present state of being, they tend to manifest a plethora of symptoms and painful personality styles that are often largely attributable to some type of chronic childhood wounding.
 It can take a great deal of time in therapy to discover, untangle and heal the often deeply buried and elaborate root systems of their current emotional suffering.